‘We need to tell the project’s story’

-I was told that they would have a cocktail with investors that night and that Pedro would recount the project’s Brand Narrative to them for the first time.
+I was told that they would have a cocktail with investors that night and that Pedro would recount the project’s Organizational Narrative to them for the first time.
 I had a few individual coaching sessions with him in the afternoon.

 The event began at 8:00 PM.
 The project’s owner welcomed his guests and then Pedro took the floor in front of 40 people.